Sprouted Oat Porridge

 One of the benefits of sprouting grains is that it promotes the breakdown of so-called anti-nutrients.
 Anti-nutrients bind to nutrients when the grain is in it’s dormant state: they act as a nutrient store.
 For example phytate binds to minerals such as zinc, iron and calcium.
 When bound to phytate those minerals are poorly absorbed by the human body.
 However when the grain starts to germinate, it produces an enzyme called phytase, and this breaks down phytate and releases those minerals.
 As far as the plant is concerned these nutrients are intended for it’s own growth but they are also more bioavailable for us.

 The flavour of sprouted oat porridge is more complex than bog standard porridge: they are nuttier with an almost savoury flavour.
 I find that they benefit from a little sweetness and for this I use medjool dates: a fantastic whole food sweetener.
-For those who do not tolerate yeast, you may want to swap the dates for your favourite non-yeasty sweetener such as coconut sugar.
+The recipe calls for between 1/2 and 1 medjool date, depending on the size of the date and how sweet you like your porridge.
+Note that medjool dates are larger than regular, deglet noor dates: you can use regular dates but you’ll need more than one.
+For those who do not tolerate yeast, you may want to swap date for your favourite non-yeasty sweetener such as coconut sugar.

 Free from: gluten, nut, soya, wheat